What is NERC CIP Compliance?

-Regarding cybersecurity, the NERC created the Critical Infrastructure Protection (CIP) standards, which identifies a set of cyber controls and protections that power suppliers and generators must address.
-To be NERC CIP compliant, power supply owners and operators must ensure implementation of security requirements documented in the CIP standards.
+To help improve cybersecurity at critical infrastructures, the NERC standards (Critical Infrastructure Protection (CIP) standards), were created to identify a set of cyber controls and protections that power suppliers and generators must address.
+To be NERC CIP compliant, power supply owners and operators must ensure the implementation of security requirements documented in the NERC CIP standards.
 Under the NERC CIP, you are required to identify critical assets and regularly perform a risk analysis.
 Failure to fully comply can result in significant fines and penalties.

-DirectDefense services can fully support your security program in becoming NERC CIP compliant.
-Our consultants can assist with the implementation of NERC CIP standards or perform a third-party audit in the following enforceable areas of the CIP standards:
+DirectDefense services can fully support your security program in becoming compliant with the NERC standards.
+Our consultants can assist with the implementation of NERC CIP standards or perform a third-party audit in the following enforceable areas of the NERC CIP standards:

 - Cyber System Categorization

 - Electronic Security Perimeter(s)

 - Physical Security